VaroAvila/instagram_followback_checker/README.md

 ### Step 5: Output

    The program will output the list of all the accounts you are following that are not following you back.
-It will also export it to a .txt file with this information in the path you provided on step 3.
+It will also export it to a .txt file in the path you provided on step 3.